Tom Clancy's Ghost Recon Frontline

-Tom Clancy's Ghost Recon Frontline is a cancelled live-service first-person massively multiplayer online PvP class-based tactical shooter battle royale game by Ubisoft announced on October 6, 2021.
+Tom Clancy's Ghost Recon Frontline was a planned live-service first-person massively multiplayer online PvP class-based tactical shooter battle royale game by Ubisoft announced on October 6, 2021.
 It was under development for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S, plus Amazon Luna and Google Stadia.
 On July 21, 2022, Ubisoft announced that it had cancelled development of the game.

 Development and cancellation

-The first trailer received a huge number of dislikes on YouTube.
+The first trailer received a large number of dislikes on YouTube.
 Ubisoft promoted a giveaway for Ghost Recon's 20 years anniversary.

-Because of an undisclosed reason, possibly the negative public reception, Ubisoft cancelled the alpha test and delayed it indefinitely.
+Due to an undisclosed reason, Ubisoft cancelled the alpha test and delayed it indefinitely.

 On January 28, 2022, Ubisoft launched a closed beta for the game under confidentiality agreements, although gameplay soon leaked onto Twitch.
 The footage was heavily criticized for being visually and conceptually similar to Call of Duty: Warzone, another free-to-play battle royale game.

 In July 2022, Ubisoft announced that it had cancelled the project.